kailash-manasarovar/statement/docs/timeline/2024/october.md

     - It is a crime to poison people with the intent to harm or kill.
     - It is a crime to access someone's home without their permission in order to do so.

-- I arrive back in Denia on 27th October.
+- I arrive back in Dénia on 27th October.
 - On Monday 28th October, I get an inexplicable and excruciating headache at home which lasts a couple of days.
 - While sitting at my desk, on the Monday morning, drinking my coffee, I experience shooting nerve pains all over my face.
 - My kidneys start to really ache over the week; the dull aching gets worse and worse.

 !!! info "Pain in kidneys"
-    - I have experienced pain like this (although not as intense) continuously while I'm in my flat in Denia since, probably, January 2023.
+    - I have experienced pain like this (although not as intense) continuously while I'm in my flat in Dénia since, probably, January 2023.
     - I can describe it as a dull backache that starts about midday and gets worse until I have to lie down for a bit.

 - My urine becomes extremely frothy and it was fine the week before in Fatima.